JasimAlrawie/farmrpg-badside/README.md

 # configuration
 you can modify some part of the code

-like the clicks per second and sells interval
+like the clicks per second and sells intervals

 **also i put comments to inform you how to change things**

 # list of cheats
 * auto fish